prathamhanda/BrainTumor-Detector/README.md

 - **Multi-Model Pipeline**: Combines classification, detection, and segmentation
 - **Interactive Web Interface**: Built with Streamlit for easy use
 - **High Accuracy**: 99.3% classification accuracy with advanced segmentation
+- **Cloud-Ready**: One-click model downloads for Streamlit Cloud deployment

 ## 🚀 Live Demo

 **[Try the live app on Streamlit Cloud](https://braintumor-detector.streamlit.app)**

+*Note: First-time users will need to download AI models using the sidebar button for full functionality.*

 ## 🔧 Technologies